 For example, when you manage only the link to a file you can remove the link, but removing it does not delete the file from storage.
 Such associations allow you to create and maintain a single file that can be used in several projects.

 Items such as those in Visual C++ projects and the Solution Items folder are links.
 In projects that use items as links, you can store the files anywhere on a disk and still include them in a build.
 You can add items that are links to files in other projects.

 Linking to files that were created outside a project allows you to share files between projects so you can capture ongoing changes to a file without updating a copy whenever changes are made.
 However, you can link to a file that could be accidentally deleted, such as one belonging to another user.
 If you do not want to share the file through a link, you can create a copy of it and then add the copy to your project.
 The item in the project might still be a link, but it links to its own version of the file.

 Some projects, such as Web projects, require that all of its files reside within or under the same physical directory.
 This directory is called the project directory and for each item that appears in the project in Solution Explorer, a physical file exists in the project directory.
 This association allows both the directory structure and the project file to identify which files are available to and managed by the project.
 Such a project also uses all items in the build.

-Some projects, such as Visual Basic .NET and Visual C# .NET, manage the files using a combination of both associations.
+Some projects, such as Visual Basic and Visual C#, manage the files using a combination of both associations.
 Some items that appear in the project's folder in Solution Explorer are like links to the file.
 Other items are managed as the file itself.
 These projects typically indicate items that are links with a small arrow in the icon.

 When you are working in a project that allows both types of associations, you might notice that files for items can be stored anywhere.
-The definition file for the project tracks files contained in the project, information for source code control, and other metadata.
+The project file tracks files contained in the project, information for source code control, and other metadata.